What do the colored dots mean?

 What wind projects does the tracker include?

-The objective of the tracker is to provide information on utility-scale wind farm phases with capacities of 10 megawatts (MW) or more.
-The tracker includes every wind farm phase at this capacity threshold of any status, including operating, announced, under development, under construction, shelved, cancelled, mothballed, or retired.
+The objective of the tracker is to provide information on utility-scale, electricity generating wind farm phases with capacities of 10 megawatts (MW) or more.
+The tracker includes every wind farm phase at this capacity threshold of any status, including operating, announced, pre-construction, under construction, shelved, cancelled, mothballed, or retired.
 We have also begun including smaller projects for some countries, these data are only viewable in the downloadable dataset.

 How do you define capacity?

 Capacity is measured in megawatts, and refers to the collective nameplate capacity of the wind farm phase.

 Can you explain the difference between “phases” and “projects”?

 A wind farm phase is generally defined as a group of one or more wind turbines that are installed under one permit, one power purchase agreement, and typically come online at the same time.
 A wind farm project can be composed of several phases, or just a single phase.